 (1) Development of tools and resources for plant genome research including novel technologies and analysis tools that will enable discovery.
 Aim 1 will develop approaches, tools and pipelines to perform network analysis on any species or combination of species, and to exploit the large amount of data on well studied plant species to infer networks on new and emerging species.
 This work will achieve one of the main goals of Systems Biology – predicting network states under untested conditions.

 (2) Genomics-empowered plant research to tackle fundamental questions in plant and agricultural sciences on a genome-wide scale.
-In Aim 2, we will identify network modules associated with traits and also refine the crop to Arabidopsis translability.
-In 2A, we develop and validate the approach using a mutant rich dataset (seed development), and in 2B, apply the approach to the trait of N-use exploiting data across a range of crop species.
+In Aim 2, we will identify network modules associated with traits in crops and test genes in those modules in Arabidopsis.
+In 2A, we develop and validate the approach using a mutant-rich dataset (seed development), and in 2B, apply the approach to the trait of Nitrogen use, exploiting data across a range of crop species.

 This project will leverage the facilities of the current VirtualPlant software platform (www.virtualplant.org) developed under an NSF Grant (DBI-0445666), that includes Arabidopsis multinetwork data, analysis, integration and manipulation tools.